WanomiR/users-case-study/README.md

-# users-case-study
+# Users: case study
-Case study project for Kata Academy.
+Simple REST API with Postgres and Redis.